-We will provide a free travel pass for a child aged 11 to 16 who has to travel more than three miles to their nearest available school.
-We will measure this by a reasonable walking route.
-We will not offer help if your child goes to a school more than three miles away and there is a school nearer with a place available, unless you have applied to the school because of your religion or belief.
+We will provide a free travel pass for a child aged 11 to 16 who has to travel more than three miles to their nearest suitable school.
+We will measure this by a reasonable walking route as decided by the Integrated Transport Unit.
+We will not offer help if your child goes to a school more than three miles away and there is a school nearer.